 Part 1: Arrival

-AKA - Soft, small, quiet opinions about filicide
+AKA - Is now the time for soft, small, quiet opinions about filicide?

 Frank looked out the window, remembering how he and Dick used to sled down the hills.
 Rocky, treacherous woods only just made ‘safe’ by a thick covering of snow and fallen leaves.
 An exercise in youthful invincibility.
 They dodged trees and random ditches; craggy gaps that seemed to materialize under what should be sturdy ground, but they made it through.